mimblewimble/grin/doc/grin4bitcoiners.md

 ## Emmission Rate

-Compared to Bitcoin's emmission rate of 50 BTC divided in half every 4 years until there are 21 million BTC in circulation.
+Bitcoin's 10 minute block time has it's intital 50 btc reward cut in half every 4 years until there are 21 million Bitcoin in circulation.
 Grin's emission rate is linear, meaning it never drops.
-The reward is currently set at 50,000,000,000 units with a block goal of 60 seconds.
+The block reward is currently set at 50,000,000,000 units with a block goal of 60 seconds.

 ## FAQ